-Western Reserve Care Solutions' cardiopulmonary phone support team is comprised of volunteers who make weekend phone calls to patients with a cardio or pulmonary diagnosis who reside in a private residence.
+Hospice of the Western Reserve's cardiopulmonary phone support team is comprised of volunteers who make weekend phone calls to patients with a cardio or pulmonary diagnosis who reside in a private residence.
 Caregivers of patients living in nursing facilities and interested in receiving weekend phone calls from a volunteer should let their hospice care team know.
 Calls are made once during the weekend and accommodate the patient's schedule.
 We encourage patients and caregivers to use these calls to discuss any difficulties they may be experiencing.